SaraAGithub-Portfolio/Bank-Challenge-DF/docs/MyREADME.md

                   ||                                               ||

-8. User Story: As a client, so that I can identify positive and negative transactions easily, debits in my account should be red.
+8. User Story: As a client, so that I can identify positive and negative transactions easily, debits and negative balances in my account should be red.
  Objects             Properties                                           Messages                              Output

  Account          || initialBalance(@Int)                           ||  getBalance(),withdraw()            || @Balance(Int)